Why Beanie Feldstein's First-Ever Sex Scene Made Her Feel Like A Gryffindor

-Warning: This interview contains spoilers for How To Build A Girl, available on VOD May 8.
+Warning: This interview contains spoilers for How To Build A Girl, available on July 3rd

 On the day Beanie Feldstein filmed her first-ever sex scene, How To Build A Girl director Coky Giedroyc took her aside for a pep talk.